-out of the waiting room, into the living room: how technology is helping TDM patients get help without leaving home
+how TDM technology is helping patients get help without leaving home

 Kang and Lee define TDM (therapeutic drug monitoring) as a clinical laboratory measurement of a particular drug in a patient’s bloodstream that, with proper medical interpretation and consequently optimized and individualized dosage regimen, enables maintaining the drug’s concentration within a targeted therapeutic range.

 Not every drug needs to or can be monitored, and certain criteria need to be met for TDM technology to be a sound practice:

 - Quality drug assay methods – to even consider TDM for a specific drug, accurate, precise, sensitive, and specific drug assay procedures that account for any clinically relevant information, such as dosage regimen, time of sampling, and patient condition, must be in place.

 - Drug is used for treatment of life-threatening conditions, where the lack of therapeutic effect is dangerous for the patient (bisoprolol, used for treatment of heart failure), the drug itself has a low therapeutic index and is considered unsafe (paracetamol), or both (theophylline, used for treatment of respiratory diseases such as chronic obstructive pulmonary disease).

 - The drug exhibits high intraspecific variability in terms of pharmacokinetics (poor relationship between applied dose and the amount of free drug exerting pharmacological effect) and low intraspecific variability in terms of pharmacodynamics (good relationship between the serum drug concentration (SDC) and pharmacological effect)